barrucadu/memo.barrucadu.co.uk/memos/personal-finance.markdown

 my process.

 However, my income doesn't necessarily exactly match my budget.
-There's usually some excess income, which I allocate to three special
+There's usually some excess income, which I allocate to two special
 accounts:

-- I add up to £125 to a "saved goals" envelope, if I don't have any specific goal envelopes right now, to be made available to any future goals.
+- I add up to £125 to a "saved goals" envelope, if I don't have any specific goal envelopes right now, to be used towards future goals.

 - I add any remainder to a "saved invest" envelope, which I'll manually invest in my ISA when it reaches a reasonable amount (say,